Anne Cuvelier

 Leoville Poyferre has been in the hands of the Cuvelier family since 1920.
 There are 80 ha planted with 63% Cabernet Sauvignon, 25% Merlot, 7% Petit Verdot, and 5% Cabernet Franc.
 Vines are, on average, 38 years old.

-It is a pretty funny experience to find out where the cellars and offices of Leoville Poyferre are when you arrive for a visit, as they share the same drive-in with Leoville Las Cases.
+It's pretty amusing to discover the cellars and offices of Leoville Poyferre upon arrival, as they are located in the same drive-in as Leoville Las Cases.
 For those wanting to go right, Leoville Lascases' buildings are on the left side, while Leoville Poyferre's are on the right.

-Leoville Poyferre has always been one of the top performers in Bordeaux under Anne Cuvelier and her cousin Didier Cuvelier's excellent management.
-After vintage 2017, Didier Cuvellier retired, and his niece Sara Lecompte Cuvelier took over managing the property and family's other estates, Moulin Riche in Saint-Julien and Le Crock in Saint Estephe.
-Sara Lecompte Cuvelier's sister, Anne Cuvelier, oversees visitors' reception and events organization.
+Leoville Poyferre has consistently been one of the top performers in Bordeaux, thanks to the excellent management of Anne Cuvelier and her cousin, Didier Cuvelier.
+After vintage 2017, Didier Cuvellier retired, and his niece, Sara Lecompte Cuvelier, took over managing the property and the family's other estates, Moulin Riche in Saint-Julien and Le Crock in Saint-Estèphe.
+Sara Lecompte Cuvelier's sister, Anne Cuvelier, oversees visitors' reception and event organization.

 -----